 Clear personnel locks and prompt personnel password changes on the Personnel Password Management page.

 The shorter version of the test is called "Progress Monitoring" in the software; the full-length version is called "Enterprise."
 You do have the option of using the Progress Monitoring version of Star Math, but we recommend that you use Star Math Enterprise assessments for all testing events, if possible.
 The Enterprise test provides more precise data that can be used for more purposes.
-For example, only by administering the Enterprise test can you see data on specific skills or estimate mastery of state standards.
 Using this test type also makes it easier to compare results over time.

 One reason you might choose to administer the Progress Monitoring version of the test is the available time for testing.
 If you are frequently testing students who are in intervention and you are concerned about testing time, a district-level administrator can set the Enterprise Test Preference, allowing schools to administer the Progress Monitoring version of Star Math outside of the screening windows.
 Administrators in those schools can choose the classes in which students may take both the Enterprise tests and Progress Monitoring tests, and teachers for those classes can decide whether the software should administer the Enterprise or Progress Monitoring test.
 (Keep in mind that the software will only administer the shorter test to students for whom an intervention goal has been set.)